Calvin University: History

-Calvin College rebranded itself Calvin University on July 10, 2019, a date that matches the 510th birthday of John Calvin, the college's namesake.
+Calvin College changed its name to Calvin University on July 10, 2019, a date that matches the 510th birthday of John Calvin, the college's namesake.
 As an institution that already had numerous departments and centers, it was hoped that a name change to Calvin University would make the college more attractive to potential students as, internationally, colleges are considered a lower academic category than a university.

 In 2021, the university ended several "underperforming" majors and minors, citing financial strain.
 The programs cut included the astronomy minor, Chinese major and minor, classical studies major and minor, Greek minor, Latin minor, Dutch major and minor, German major, and global development studies major and minor.
-This included firing tenured faculty members.
+This included dismissing tenured faculty members.

-President Le Roy announced he would step down as president June 10, 2021.
-On March 8, 2022, the Calvin University board of trustees announced the decision to appoint Dr. Wiebe Boer as the 11th president of Calvin College, succeeding Michael Le Roy.
+President Le Roy announced he would step down on June 10, 2021.
+On March 8, 2022, the Calvin University Board of Trustees announced the appointment of Wiebe Boer as the 12th president of Calvin College, succeeding Michael Le Roy.

+In July 2023, the university announced that it was acquiring the Compass College of Film and Media in the fall of 2023.
+It will become part of the university's communication school.

+In February 2024, Wiebe Boer resigned from the position of president facing allegations of "concerning and inappropriate conduct".
+Vice President of Advancement Gregory Elzinga was appointed interim president.
+Boer and his wife Joanna retaliated in April with a federal lawsuit against Calvin University, alleging defamation and breach of contract, including a list of complaints against Calvin in its handling of his resignation and its actions prior.
+In June, the Boers dropped their suit against Calvin.
+The Calvin Board of Trustees and the Boers issued a joint statement, saying that "the Board and the Boers had resolved the matter, and the Boers have dropped their legal actions."

+In October 2024, the Calvin board of trustees announced that Gregory Elzinga would serve as Calvin's 13th president after serving as the university's interim president since February 2024.

+In November 2025, citing financial strain, president Gregory Elzinga announced a 12.5% reduction in faculty headcount within the next two years.
+As part of this reduction, the university also decided to eliminate the French and sociology majors, as well as minors in German and journalism.

 Academics

 Calvin University is accredited by the Higher Learning Commission.
 Calvin offers majors or minors in over 100 academic or pre-professional fields and ten graduate programs.
-Its most popular undergraduate majors, in terms of 2021 graduates, were:
+Its most popular undergraduate majors, in terms of 2023 graduates, were: